mhahn2003/bc21/README.md

 - Price calculation with unit count and influence

 Order:
-2. need small amounts of bigger slanderers, they get more eco
 3. maybe also spread out from others when searching from possible ec locations
 3. **allocate some muckrakers to explore instead of all congregating to ec**
 4. surrounded IC?